 6. To meet the market

-Other than the three key players, Swedish Energy Agency, KTH, Luleå University of Technology, Swerim, RISE ETC, Lund University and Stockholm Environment Institute (SEI) have been instrumental in making HYBRIT a reality and Sweden the first in the world to produce fossil-free steel.
+Other than the three key players, the Swedish Energy Agency, KTH, Luleå University of Technology, Swerim, RISE ETC, Lund University and Stockholm Environment Institute (SEI) have been instrumental in making HYBRIT a reality and Sweden the first in the world to produce fossil-free steel.

 Roadmap to green steel production

 2016: Pre-feasibility study and the start of a four-year R&D project with support from Swedish Energy Agency.

 2017: A joint venture company between SSAB, LKAB and Vattenfall.

 2019 – 2021: HYBRIT pilot plant inauguration and fossil-free pellets trial.

 2020 – 2024: Hydrogen-based reduction and smelting trials.

 2021/22 – 2024: An underground hydrogen storage pilot facility is operational from 2022.